HAAG is dedicated to ensuring older people of all cultural backgrounds have access to affordable and appropriate housing.

 Please call 1300 365 178 and say your language eg: “Cantonese” and your phone number

-In 2011 the Australian Bureau of Statistics reported 19,934 non English speaking people over 55 were renting in Victoria.
+In 2011 the Australian Bureau of Statistics reported 19,934 non-English speaking people over 55 were renting in Victoria.
+It is essential that HAAG ensures that this group has equal access to the services we provide.

-Culturally and Linguistically Diverse (CALD) people make up 60% of our service users.
+Following two projects focussing on 'high risk' communities, as well as our ongoing work in the CALD sphere, Culturally and Linguistically Diverse (CALD) people make up 50% of our Home at Last service users.

 In April 2015 HAAG and the Ethnic Communities Council of Victoria (ECCV) launched the project: “Preventing Homelessness in older CALD Communities” which sought to improve the ability of older people from CALD backgrounds to navigate the housing/homelessness system.

-This 12-month project - funded by the Lord Mayors Charitable Foundation- targeted 6 key language groups and aimed, among other things, to increase their access to the Home at Last service.
-Bi lingual workers were trained to deliver information sessions to their communities on housing rights and options.
-After the project, the proportion of HAL clients from a CALD background increased from 34% to 60%.
+This 12-month project - funded by the Lord Mayors Charitable Foundation- targeted 6 key language groups and aimed to increase their access to the Home at Last service.
+16 Bi lingual workers were trained to deliver information sessions to their communities on housing rights and options.
+Following the project, the proportion of Home at Last clients from a CALD background increased from 34% to 60%.

 One of the findings from this project was that CALD clients are reluctant to use services that are unable to understand their needs, which can involve religion, cultural practices, politics, family connection, migration history and community connection.